 Applied analysis and partial differential equations: nonlinear waves, existence & stability of traveling waves, Evans-function techniques, conservation & balance laws, gas dynamics, shock waves, combustion, integrable equations.

-- Semiclassical soliton ensembles for the focusing nonlinear Schrödinger equation: recent developments, Preprint, 2013 (The published version has appeared in the volume "Nonlinear Wave Equations: Analytic and Computational Techniques" of Contemporary Mathematics).
+- Semiclassical soliton ensembles for the focusing nonlinear Schrödinger equation: recent developments, in "Nonlinear Wave Equations: Analytic and Computational Techniques," 91 - 108, Contemporary Mathematics, 635, American Mathematical Society, Providence, RI, 2015.

 - Stability of viscous detonations for Majda's model (with Jeffrey Humpherys and Kevin Zumbrun), Physica D, 259 (2013): 63 - 80.